4th05/athosmoraes/_portfolio/1-product-registration-2023.md

 - **Deployment Method**: The system is modularized and deployed via APIs, encapsulated within Docker containers.
 - **Hosting Platform**: AWS Fargate, providing the necessary compute resources in a serverless environment.

-## Outcome and Implications

-The implementation of this automated system is designed to improve productivity within retail environments.
-By leveraging advanced machine learning models and natural language processing techniques, it streamlines the product registration and classification process.
-This not only facilitates operational efficiency but also ensures accuracy in the categorization of products, demonstrating the potential of integrating text and image processing technologies in retail settings.